parthian-sterlet/gsga/README.md

 3. input file in FASTA format of total amount of monomer units that can be used to generate momomer.
 4. integer value, count of selected monomer units in a polymer, default number is 10.
 5. integer value, count of motifs in library, default number is 528, it implies DNA motifs of *A.thaliana* TFs from [Plant Cistrome](http://neomorph.salk.edu/dap_web/pages/index.php) database, from DAP-seq experoment ([O’Malley et al., 2016](https://doi.org/10.1016/j.cell.2016.08.063))
-6. char name of motif file, the default value "dapseq" means (a) for the non-target TFs: the weight matrix files are dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files are dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the weight matrix file is dapseq0.pwm and the threshold list file is dapseq0.dist.
+6. char* value, name of motif file, the default value "dapseq" means (a) for the non-target TFs: the weight matrix files are dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files are dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the weight matrix file is dapseq0.pwm and the threshold list file is dapseq0.dist.
 7. output file listing results, i.e. the multiple solutions in the FASTA format in the descending order of the qulity.
 8. output log file showing the progress in calculation.